Maddosaurus/MLT/README.md

 The use of a virtual environment is strongly advised!
 All package requirements can be installed via `pipenv install` (add `--dev` for development dependencies).

-Besides these, you will need copies of the *NSL-KDD* and *CICIDS2017* datasets stored in the subfolder `datasets`.
-The CICIDS2017 dataset is provided by the [University of New Brunswick](http://www.unb.ca/cic/datasets/index.html), while NSL-KDD can be obtained [freely on GitHub](https://github.com/defcom17/NSL_KDD).
+Besides these, you will need copies of the *NSL-KDD* and *CICIDS2017* datasets stored in the subfolder `datasets` (`/NSL_KDD` and `/CICIDS2017pub`).
+The CICIDS2017 dataset can be downloaded at the [University of New Brunswick](http://www.unb.ca/cic/datasets/index.html), while NSL-KDD can be obtained [on GitHub](https://github.com/defcom17/NSL_KDD).
 Additional datasets can be included analogous to these.

 ## Documentation
 The current documentation can be found at [readthedocs.io](https://mlt.readthedocs.io/en/latest/).